About RetireZest7 min read

 🔄 How the Score Drives Strategy Recommendations

-After calculating your score, RetireZest runs the same simulation across 7 different withdrawal strategies — each one a different approach to drawing from your RRSP/RRIF, TFSA, non-registered accounts, and corporate accounts.
+After running your simulation, RetireZest tests 7 different withdrawal strategies — each one a different approach to drawing from your RRSP/RRIF, TFSA, non-registered accounts, and corporate accounts.

 Each strategy gets its own Zest Score.
 The one that scores highest for your specific situation is what RetireZest recommends.
 You can accept the recommendation and re-run with one click, or explore the tradeoffs yourself.